Are you unhappy with our service?

 Make an informal complaint

 You can raise your concerns directly with the member of staff you have been dealing with.
 This gives you the opportunity to discuss the issue and see if it can be resolved informally.

 If you do not wish to raise your concerns informally, or feel it would not be appropriate to use the informal process, you can make a formal complaint.

 Your complaint will never be handled by the member of staff you are complaining about.
 A senior member of staff will deal with your complaint.
-This will usually be the Chief of Operations or Chief of Staff – depending on who your complaint is about.
+This will usually be the Chief of Operations or Head of Staff – depending on who your complaint is about.

 We will send you an acknowledgement within 2 working days but we aim to provide a full response within 20 working days.
 If we are unable to provide you with a response within this time, we will let you know.

 To make a formal complaint you should complete the enquiry form below.
 You will need to select the option ‘complain about a member of SCOAF staff’.